 Foreign private investment has caught up to foreign aid as a share of gross domestic product (GDP) for the median LIC

 For individual LICs, external private capital is an important and growing source of finance (Figure 1).
+The global financial crisis has not had a lasting, dampening effect on private inflows to LICs—quite the opposite.
 The median ratio of inflows/GDP reached new highs—over 6 percent from 2011 on—with the exception of 2015 and 2016 when the downturn in global commodity prices and tightening US monetary policy pushed short-term capital inflows lower.
 Foreign direct investment (FDI)—which makes up most of the inflows to LICs—has been stable and resilient throughout the post-crisis period.
 In contrast to higher median private capital inflows and tax revenue as a share of GDP, median foreign development aid has dropped by almost half as a share of GDP since 2006.

 It’s not all about natural resources